googleapis/sdk-platform-java/hermetic_build/library_generation/README.md

-We have transferred the [implementation](https://github.com/googleapis/synthtool/tree/59fe44fde9866a26e7ee4e4450fd79f67f8cf599/docker/owlbot/java) of Java Owlbot Postprocessor into `sdk-platform-java/library_generation`.
-The implementation in synthtool is still valid and used by other services, so we have two versions during a transition period.
+We have transferred the [implementation](https://github.com/googleapis/synthtool/tree/59fe44fde9866a26e7ee4e4450fd79f67f8cf599/docker/owlbot/java) of Java Owlbot Postprocessor into `sdk-platform-java/hermetic_build/library_generation`.

 ## Reflecting changes in synthtool/docker/owlbot/java into this repository
 The transfer was not a verbatim copy, it rather had modifications: